biell/alti-server/README.md

     used after running `/updateNames` to pull in the ladder user database.
     In this case, anyone on ladder can be added (or removed) by using their most recent nickname or their ladder @AKA names.

+  * **acl [command] [groups...]**<br>
+    This command is slightly more complicated than the rest.
+It is used to set the acl groups which have access to run a command.
+The groups may be specified as comma or space seperated.
+This overrides whatever is already listed, it does not add or subtract; so specify all groups an acl should have.
+The following groups may be specified:

+    * *disabled* Nobody may run this command, it is disabled
+    * *all* Everybody may run this command, it is open
+    * *vote* Anyone can propose a vote for this command
+    * *admins* Server admins may run this command
+    * *moderators* Server moderators may run this command

+    If you `unset` a command, it goes back to it's default.
+Which is to fallback to default Altitude behaviour in most, but not all, cases.
+    The `unset` operation will tell you what that new value is.

 ## Angles
 Various interfaces in `alti+server` allow you to specify angles for